Looking for a 7 day Ireland itinerary? So grab a pint of Guinness and read on!

 Quick tips for driving in Ireland

-- Do not travel without travel insurance + rental car insurance.
-We always use WorldNomads, and they offer coverage for CDW excess, loss of keys, etc.
+- Do not travel without travel insurance + rental car insurance–that’s so important!
+We always use Safety Wing travel insurance as they are affordable and reliable.

 - The speed signs, as well as the speedometer, are all in KPH